datasciencemasters/go/README.md

 #### 3) Intelligence Engineering
 **Goal: Build and grow intelligent applications and products.**

 Machine Intelligence Engineers play a role at the intersection of science and scale.
-They
+They are responsible for engineering algorithmic and statistical machinery at scale to satisfy customer needs and experience.

 _Classic Example: NLP Engineer who improves language translations using neural networks and a combination of reference texts and behavioral data like repeated queries_